vyomasystems-lab/challenges-tlk1303/level2_design/README.md

 # Level2_Design BIT MANIPULATION CO-PROCESSOR Verification

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.
+The Given Bit Manipulation Co-Processor is verified using the following Verification Environment.

 ![](bit_manip_ss.png)